George Watts,

 May 10 - Funeral services were

-conducted Friday at the Rocky
+conducted Friday at the Rocky Cemetery

-Cemetery for John Watts, ex-Ranger and
+for John Watts, ex-Ranger and one of

-one of the first white children
+the first white children born in

-born in Coleman County.
-His
+Coleman County.
+His death was

-death was due to injuries received in
+due to injuries received in an

 automobile accident two weeks ago and